What is Fulbright Student Program?

 - Diploma appendixes are not considered as transcript.

-- A TUTs machine or e-mongolia reference indicating employment period of 1.5 years or more (only in Mongolian)
+- A TUTs machine or e-mongolia reference of social insurance payment, indicating employment period of 1.5 years or more (only in Mongolian)

-- A scanned/printed copy of TOEFL or IELTS official score report
+- A scanned/soft copy of official English language test score report (under Score Report Upload)

 Things to remember when completing the online application: